Guides

 • The top of each page has navigation tabs to allow you to access any and all records in the ZAP.
 When horizontal screen space is limited, some tabs will collapse under a 'More' menu.

 • If a tab title appears in grey there are no records available within that category.
-Check the filters if you land on a tab that you believe should have records.
-The ZAP's default filtering may have hidden some records.

 • Tabs labeled BETA are still in development but are useable enough to try out in your workflow.